 What happens if my complaint is referred for a hearing?

 You may be asked to testify at the hearing and you are encouraged to bring someone with you for support.
-If you must testify, you may be questioned by the legal representatives for the College and the physiotherapist.
+If you must testify, you will be questioned by the legal representatives for the College and the physiotherapist.

 The physiotherapist’s registration will be cancelled, and they will not be allowed to practice for life if the Hearing Tribunal finds the allegations of sexual abuse are proven.
 A finding of sexual misconduct requires the Hearing Tribunal to suspend the physiotherapist’s practice permit; timelines imposed will depend on the circumstances of the case.